RASIUT/RASIUT/README.md

 # 💫 About Me:
 👋 Hi, I’m @RASIUT<br>👀 I'm an AI enthusiast and a also a Robo head.
-Also intereseted in ML and Data Science<br>🌱 Currently Learning Full Stack Development<br>👨‍💻 I'm having knowledge of JAVA, C++, C and PYTHON<br>📫 You can ping me on RASIUT #1180 or rasiut04@gmail.com
+Also intereseted in ML and Data Science<br>🌱 Currently Learning Full Stack Development<br>👨‍💻 I'm having knowledge of JAVA, C++, C , PYTHON, DBS, DSA, ANDROID STUDIO, FLUTTER, DaART<br>📫 You can ping me on rasiut04@gmail.com

 ## 🌐 Socials: